 Since its inception, Queensland Theatre has developed 30 plays as part of the QDPA, employed more than 180 actors, writers and directors, and generated audiences of more than 30,000 to new Australian plays.
 Previous winning works include Rice by Michele Lee (2016-17), Oedipus Doesn’t Live Here Anymore by Daniel Evans (2014-15), Trollop by Maxine Mellor (2012-13) and Fractions by Marcel Dorney (2010-11).

 Judges for the 2018-19 Awards include Mr Matthew Rigby, Executive Director Integrated Communications and Protocol, Department of the Premier and Cabinet; Mr Sam Strong, Artistic Director of Queensland Theatre; Mr Isaac Drandic, Resident Dramaturg of Queensland Theatre; Ms Lee Lewis, Artistic Director of Griffin Theatre Company and Mr Ian Lawson, Artistic Director of Playlab.

 MEDIA QUERIES: please contact Kath Rose direct on 0416 291 493 or email firstname.lastname@example.org

-The Queensland Premier’s Drama Award is a national development award assisting writers and performance makers to grow their first drafts, pitch documents, sample scenes, concept sketches, or creative development findings into a production-ready text.
+This national development award assists writers and performance-makers to grow their first drafts, concept outlines, or creative development findings into a production-ready text.

 - To produce a platform for Australian theatre makers and playwrights to develop new works that reflect our contemporary culture, and expose audiences to this work.